-The collateral held at reporting date as security consisted of cash, equity and fixed interest securities with a fair value of \$15,704 million (2020: \$7,205 million).
+The collateral held at reporting date as security consisted of cash, equities and fixed interest securities with a fair value of \$22,558 million (2021: \$15,704 million).
 No collateral has been sold or repledged during the year.

 In some transactions, JP Morgan Chase Bank NA, as lending agent, indemnifies the Fund for replacement of loaned securities due to a borrower default on a security loan.